 Students will demonstrate the ability to socialize with peers, develop rapport with faculty and professional staff, interact effectively with clinical preceptors and patients, and show courtesy and respect in all interpersonal interactions.

 Students will perform in a way that is truthful and honest, accepting responsibility for their actions and working diligently to correct identified deficiencies.

 Students will be neat and clean with attire in the classroom being a matter of individual judgment.
 When in the clinical setting students are expected to be well groomed and appropriately dressed for working with patients and other health professionals.

 Students are expected to actively participate in classroom, laboratory, and small group activities, and be present as scheduled during assigned periods for clinical rotations unless excused by a faculty member or clinical preceptor-in-charge.

-The purpose of the faculty the College is to provide an environment conducive to the intellectual and professional development of these attributes essential to the practice of medicine under the supervision of a licensed physician.
+The purpose of the faculty of the College is to provide an environment conducive to the intellectual and professional development of these attributes essential to the healthcare practice under the supervision of a licensed practitioner.